HorizonRobotics/alf/README.md

 ## Installation

+The following installation was tested on Ubuntu20.04 with CUDA 11.4.

 Python3.8 (and above) is currently supported by ALF.
 Note that some pip packages (e.g., pybullet) need python dev files, so make sure python3-dev is installed:

 ```